About 120 Chibok girls have been rescued or released, but the rest are still

 pray for the rest of the girls as well.
 And then we pray for their captors asking God to somehow turn their hearts and their

 faith to the right so that they might change their ways.
-UPDATE: latest reports tell us that our girl
+UPDATE: latest reports tell us that "our"

 People of God's Peace, we are called to pray for our enemies and bless those who persecute us, and though this is hard